DecisionsDev/odm-container-samples/decisioncenter/guicustomization/README-KUBERNETES.md

 Click the name of the **test deployment** configuration.

-Click the **Custom Deploy** button in the toolbar.
+Click the **Custom Deploy** icon in the toolbar.
 This will start the deployment and a dialog shows its status: _Deploying..._ to _Report status: COMPLETED_

 Close the dialog and log out of the Business Console.